 Understand What Goes Inside the Mind of an Angry Customer

 Before you can try to fix a problem, you need to understand what caused it in the first place.
-Consider this quote by an unknown author:

 The recalibration theory says that anger is a “bargaining emotion”.
 It arises when you experience a situation that you consider unfair.
 The word unfair does not have to be objectively so, but can just mean that you disagree with the way things are.

-It’s the elevated situation where your customer exhibits the angry face (lowered brow, thinned lips and flared nostrils) to warn or threaten you or the other party that they are not going to let this pass.
+It’s the elevated situation where your customer exhibits an angry face (lowered brow, thinned lips and flared nostrils) to warn or threaten you or the other party that they are not going to let this pass.

 According to research, less than 4% of angry customers will let you know about it, though.
 96% of them don’t share their annoyance, and 91% might never come back.
 So, how do you deal with such an angry or difficult customer and find common grounds so that you can work together toward a mutually beneficial solution?